Arlington

 How easy is it to commute from Arlington to Washington, D.C.?

 Commuting from Arlington to D.C. is among the most convenient in the metro region.
 The Washington Metro (WMATA) serves 11 stations in Arlington across four lines.
-Rail travel from Rosslyn to Metro Center takes roughly 6 minutes; from Ballston, approximately 18 minutes.
+Train travel from Rosslyn to Metro Center takes roughly 6 minutes; from Ballston, approximately 18 minutes.
 Reagan National Airport (DCA), accessible by Metro's Blue and Yellow Lines, is located within the county.
 Car commutes vary significantly; I-66 has HOV/express lane restrictions during peak hours.

 What is National Landing, and how does it differ from Crystal City?